 - a.
 Grant and revoke licences; - b.
 Determine minimum capital requirements; - c.
-Approve the appointment of board members and senior management staff (Assistant General Manager or its equivalent and above); - d.
-Remove board members and senior management staff (Assistant General Manager or its equivalent and above); - e.
-Exercise regulatory and supervisory functions, which include: - i.
-Determining capital adequacy ratio, minimum liquidity ratio and other prudential requirements;
+Issue governance guidelines and ensure compliance with the governance requirements; - d.
+Approve the appointment of board members and senior management staff (Assistant General Manager or its equivalent and above); - e.
+Remove board members and senior management staff (Assistant General Manager or its equivalent and above);

-ii.
-Prescribing minimum criteria upon which guarantees may be extended;
+- f.
+Exercise regulatory and supervisory functions, some of which include: - i.
+Determining capital adequacy ratio, minimum liquidity ratio and other prudential requirements; - ii.
+Prescribing minimum criteria upon which guarantees may be extended; - iii.

-- iii.
 Prescribing permissible activities; - iv.
-Prescribing eligible assets or portfolios of assets and the appropriate valuation model or methodology; - .
-Examining the books and affairs of a CGC; and vi.
-Imposing sanctions for infractions.

-- Approve the appointment of External Auditors; - g.
+Prescribing eligible assets or portfolios of assets and the appropriate valuation model or methodology; - v.
+Examining the books and affairs of a CGC; and - vi.
+Imposing sanctions for infractions. - f.
+Approve the appointment of External Auditors; - g.
 Issue 'No Objection' to annual audited financial statements of CGCs before presentation at the Annual General Meeting (AGM) and subsequent publication; - h.
-Approve change(s) in the CGC's organizational structure before its implementation; and i.
+Approve change(s) in the CGC's organizational structure before its implementation; and - i.
 Exercise any other powers in line with the BOFIA 2020, the CBN Act or any other applicable law.